 Virtual Private Networks (commonly referred to as VPNs) are must-have tools for a variety of reasons ranging from simple data security and privacy to bypassing censorship and navigating other restrictive internet policies.
-While accessing a VPN server for online streaming is required to maintain freedom and privacy, this same ability of theirs can slow your connection.
+While accessing a VPN server for online streaming is required to maintain freedom and privacy, this same ability can test your connection and slow download speed.
 This is especially annoying when streaming videos with apps or services such as Kodi or Netflix.

-There are multiple factors affecting your connection speed when using a VPN.
+Multiple factors are affecting your connection speed when using a VPN.
 Among these are hardware, internet service provider, VPN protocol used, VPN server location, and even the encryption level you choose for online access.
-How these elements all work together is very important.
+How these elements all work together is very important when it comes to the fastest VPN server locations speed.
 In this MTM article, we outline some simple solutions to help you troubleshoot and speed up your connection.
 If you are frustrated by slow streaming speeds while using a VPN, then you have come to the right place.
-We’re here to help speed your VPN connection up!
+We’re here to help speed up your VPN server connection!